 - Community-based ambassador projects, through which they apply what they’ve learned in the park to stewardship work and educational presentations back at home.

 - Family weekends in Yosemite, which give participants the chance to share their park-based learning experiences with loved ones.

 - Career Connection, a two-week program in Yosemite open to WildLink alumni that serves as an introduction to park-based careers.

 Each element of a WildLink experience reinforces connections to nature, encourages participants to take care of the environment in national parks and in their communities, and empowers them to feel a sense of belonging in public lands.
 Graduates of WildLink, a longtime Conservancy grantee, have gone on to NPS careers.

-How your support helps: Your gifts will help provide WildLink programming free of charge to teens in Yosemite’s neighboring communities.
-With your support, WildLink will help participants develop and share an appreciation for outdoor spaces and become active stewards and champions of the natural world.
+How your support helps: Your gifts help provide WildLink programming free of charge to teens in Yosemite’s neighboring communities.
+With your support, WildLink helps participants develop and share an appreciation for outdoor spaces and become active stewards and champions of the natural world.